 Running for office may not be as hard as you think, and once elected, you can really affect your community and our government for the better.

 - Assembly or Senate – under construction, stay tuned

 - School Board – The school board is extremely important.
 School boards oversee the schools in the district, they manage budgets that are often larger than the township budget and, of course, schools are educating our future.
-In most districts this year’s deadline for petitioning to run is 4pm, July 30, 2018 (some deadlines were in April, but you can run next year!).
 You only need 10 signatures to petition to run.
 Find all the information from the New Jersey School Boards Association Candidate Kit.